satrapu/jdbc-with-docker/README.md

 # Build Docker image containing the Java 8 console application
 docker-compose build && \

-# Start the MySQL Docker container, wait for the database to be able to process incoming connections and onlu then start the Java Docker container
+# Start the MySQL Docker container, wait for the database to be able to process incoming connections
+# and only then start the Java console application Docker container
 docker-compose up
 ```